 - Use the foot brake to stop the vehicle.

 - Apply handbrake firmly.

 - Switch the engine off.

-- On a manual gearbox engage 1st gear or on an automatic move the selector lever to P ⇒ A.
+- Engage first gear $\Rightarrow$ igwedge.

 When parking on slopes:

 Turn the steering wheel so that the, if the vehicle moves, it will do so towards the curb.